Lamer87/Space_Engineers_DLC_unlocker/README.md

       So, the only way is to maintain all dlc enabled via ini.

   - I will update the unlocker if needed, or right after a new DLC release.
-    - A new dlc requires editing cream_api.ini to add the new [dlc code](https://steamdb.info/app/244850/dlc).
+    - A new dlc requires editing cream_api.ini to add the new dlc code.
+[You can find it here](https://steamdb.info/app/244850/dlc).
     - If you want you can also add it by yourself, there are tips inside cream_api.ini (use notepad).

   - As an alternative to this tool, you can use [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.